adityaazad79/DM_Assignment_CS685/README.md

  : Execute the script to start the app:

         ./241110002.sh

+If the above shellscript does not work, please run:

+        streamlit run app.py

 Once the script runs, your default web browser should open with the Streamlit app.